-The method used by California and many other states is called the "unitary method", sometimes erroneously referred to as the "unitary tax".
+The method used by California and many other states is called the "unitary method."
 It applies to both multistate and multinational corporations.

 The unitary method was developed early in the history of state corporate taxation as an alternative to the so-called "source method", which attempts to identify the geographic source of each corporate income stream.
 The source method is inadequate because it failed to reflect that a corporation's income is earned as the result of all its activities in all locations.
 An attempt to identify one geographic source of the earnings does not accurately reflect the contribution of all corporate activities to the ultimate profitability of the company.
-In addition, the source method is inadequate because multistate and multinational firms have the ability to manipulate their internal accounts so as to shift profits earned in California or another high tax state into a state with low or no taxes on corporate income (or conversely, shift losses to high tax states).
+In addition, the source method is inadequate because multistate and multinational corporations have the ability to manipulate their internal accounts so as to shift profits earned in California or another high tax state into a state with low or no taxes on corporate income (or conversely, shift losses to high tax states).